mxashlynn/Parquet/Documentation/Parquet_API.md

 Facilitates editing of a [CollectibleModel](#T-ParquetClassLibrary-Parquets-CollectibleModel 'ParquetClassLibrary.Parquets.CollectibleModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [CollectibleModel](#T-ParquetClassLibrary-Parquets-CollectibleModel 'ParquetClassLibrary.Parquets.CollectibleModel') should never themselves use [ICollectibleModel](#T-ParquetClassLibrary-Parquets-ICollectibleModel 'ParquetClassLibrary.Parquets.ICollectibleModel').
+ICollectibleModel is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Parquets-ICollectibleModel-CollectionEffect'></a>
 ### CollectionEffect `property`